 While Linsay has been a performer her entire life, she took a few detours along the way.
 She is a former journalist and was one of four Carnegie Fellows chosen to work with the Brian Ross Investigative Reporting Unit at ABC News in New York and worked as an associate producer, reporter, researcher and production associate for PBS Frontline.
 Her masters thesis for the UC Berkeley Graduate School of Journalism, "Rape in the Fields," went on to be produced by PBS Frontline, the Center for Investigative Reporting and Univision.
 The documentary has won the Alfred I. duPont-Colombia Award, John F. Kennedy Journalism Award, Public Radio News Directors Award and was nominated for an Emmy Award for Outstanding Investigative Journalism.

 Prior to attending Berkeley, she served as a combat photographer and public affairs sergeant for the U.S. Army’s 1st Brigade Combat Team, 101st Airborne Division.
 She spent a year in the northern Iraq province of Kirkuk documenting and reporting on combat and humanitarian operations.
-She also works to give back to veterans as an ambassador for the non-profit organization Pin-Ups for Vets and communications coordinator for Continue to Serve.
+She now works to give back to the veteran community as an ambassador for the non-profit organization Pin-Ups for Vets and communications coordinator for Continue to Serve.